 Impression management is the process by which people attempt to control how they are perceived by others.
-This can be either conscious or subconscious and involves highlighting positive aspects while shying away from negative ones.
+This can be either conscious or subconscious and involves highlighting positive aspects while downplaying negative ones.

 Whether you realize it or not, impression management plays a huge role in personal branding, business success, and everyday life.
-After all, we all want to be well-liked, don’t we?
+After all, we all want to be well-liked and successful don’t we?

 9 min read